The Greek Islands

 Symi was one of Greece’s most prosperous islands and Symi Town consists of rows of beautiful neoclassical buildings.
 If you approach the harbour by boat, you’ll be greeted with a patchwork of colours which seem to glisten in the sunlight.
 Each building is beautifully painted and compliments the next like a stunning painting.
 I can thoroughly recommend a visit to this magical island.

-Lindos is another town made up of white houses and narrow lanes where you’ll often meet a donkey or two.
+Lindos is another town made up of white houses and narrow lanes where you’ll often be greeted by donkey or two!
 Each evening the rooftop restaurants come to life with flickering lights and people with the floodlit Acropolis standing tall in the distance.
 A short walk from the centre is Agios Pavlos beach, a tiny turquoise cove with a sweet white chapel.
 Lindos is a charming place to explore.

 Navagio Beach or Smuggler’s Cove, Zakynthos